uzairmtx/FCA-uzair-bot/README.md

 This repo is a fork from main repo and will usually have new features bundled faster than main repo (and maybe bundle some bugs, too).

-# Shankar Facebook Chat API
+# Uzair Rajput Mtx Facebook Chat API

 Facebook now has an official API for chat bots [here](https://developers.facebook.com/docs/messenger-platform).